Have you noticed how hard it is to extinguish a healthy fire? It’s difficult. Not impossible, but difficult.

 - Provide Security – One of the most beautiful expressions of God’s love for us is expressed in Deuteronomy 31:6, “…never will I leave you, never will I forsake you.”
 There is a certain freedom, comfort, and peace that comes with having a relationship with someone who loves us like this.
 The best marriages are developed in this same environment – security – not one of constant fear for what the future holds.

 - Keep your promises – Big expressions of lifelong commitment towards your spouse are important, but these don’t typically happen every day.
 But, you do have opportunities multiple times a day to keep your promises.
-Do what you say your’re going to do.
+Do what you say you’re going to do.
 When you don’t, acknowledge your failure and commit to change moving forward.
 Security is best built in the everyday small moments of your marriage.

 - Financially – Men, do everything you can to provide in a way that meets the needs of your family for today (work hard) and in the event of a tragedy in the future (life insurance).
 Women and Men – spend in a way that shows respect for the amount of money God has provided to you.

 - Never mention divorce – Never.
 Don’t joke about it.
 Don’t speak sarcastically about it.
 And absolutely don’t threaten your spouse with it.
+When was the last time you told your spouse you would never leave them...no matter what?
+Click To Tweet

 - Give Encouragement – My wife thinks I’m the best husband on the planet.
 And, she tells me often.
 She tells the world through Facebook, in conversations with our friends, when we speak at conferences.
-Its almost embarrassing.
+It’s almost embarrassing.
 I want her to stop – well, not really.
 I know I’m not the best, most handsome, most talented, most spiritual husband in the world.
 But, my wife makes me feel that way when she speaks to me.
 Her words of encouragement give me confidence, hope, and motivation to pursue goals and dreams I’d never be able to accomplish on my own.
 In a world where most of us negatively compare ourselves to others in so many ways and are unfortunately discouraged by the people around us, our marriage needs to be a place where words of encouragement help fuel us towards everything God wants us to be – Hebrews 10:24-25.

 - Encourage who they are in addition to what they do – Encouraging your spouse’s behavior is “elementary encouraging”, but “graduate level encouragement” speaks to who your spouse is as a person.
 It could be as simple as, “I’m so glad you’re my husband / wife.”